justentropy-lol/entropy-docs/docs/02_ENTROPY_ZERO/03_why.md

 for any $p \in [0,1]$.

 The weakness of the network is in the statistical tools used by the oracle to determine randomness.
-However, given the large supply of free entropy available on the market, securing quality of random signals is not a high priority at this time.
+However, given the large supply of free entropy available on the market, securing the quality of random signals is not a high priority at this time.